project-ellis/ellis/README.md

 #### Custom requirements building

-Note that, if any of your build prerequisites do not come from standard distro packaging, you will need also need to tweak the following env vars:
+If any of your build prerequisites do not come from standard distro packaging, you may need to tweak the following env vars:

 - *PKG_CONFIG_PATH* needs to be set only when you run *meson* and doesn't matter after that.
 It should be set to the directory containing the *.pc* files used